nrdvana/userp/doc/protocol.md

 The Symbol type can be subclassed by giving it a list of values.
 Any time this Symbol type is selected, only those values will be allowed.
 The values are of course encoded as integers, but the integer value is never seen by the application.
-This is a "cleaner" way to implement Enums.
+This is a "cleaner" way to implement Enums, though you might still choose an Integer with 'names' in order to be compatible with low-level code.

+Symbols can only be encoded/decoded with encode_symbol/decode_symbol.

 ### Choice